DevelopNaoki/cvc/README.md

 # cvc
 ## Overview
-This is a web UI for controlling containers and VMs but, niw this can use web ssh
+This is a web UI for controlling containers and VMs but, now this can only use web ssh

 ## Premise
 ```